HOTDISK. Finding Massive Protostellar Disks with Water and Refractory Molecular Species: Results

 \subsection{Water, Salt, and SiS Lines}

-We search for emission from a vibrationally excited water line (H$_{2}$O $v_{2}=1$ $5_{5,0}-6_{4,3}$; $E_u/k = 3462$ K), as well as NaCl and SiS transitions in these sources.
+We search for emission from a vibrationally excited water line (H$_{2}$O $v_{2}=1$ $5_{5,0}-6_{4,3}$; $E_u/k = 3462$ K), as well as NaCl and SiS transitions in these sources (see Table~\ref{tab:lines}).
 Because these lines are typically weak and can be contaminated by nearby transitions -- primarily from complex organic molecules (COMs) -- their direct identification from spectra alone is challenging.
 However, these lines are expected to be spatially compact and to extend to higher velocities than typical COM emission.
-We therefore adopt a spatial–kinematic criterion for detection: a line is considered detected only if compact blueshifted and redshifted emission components are identified in close proximity to the continuum peak and located on opposite sides of it.
+We therefore adopt a spatial--kinematic criterion for detection: a line is considered detected only if compact blueshifted and redshifted emission components, with spatial extents smaller than five beam sizes (typically $\lesssim 300$ au), are identified in close proximity to the continuum peak and located on opposite sides of it.
 These components are defined by integrating over appropriate blueshifted and redshifted velocity ranges to produce moment 0 maps, and requiring at least five consecutive pixels above the $3\sigma$ noise level.
 Sources that exhibit emission on only one side, or show extended emission not clearly associated with the continuum peak, are classified as non-detections.

 We detect vibrationally excited H$_{2}$O emission within the central few hundred au in seven of the ten sources.
 Figure~\ref{fig:h2o} presents the integrated blue- and redshifted intensity maps, along with the intensity-weighted velocity (moment 1) maps, for these sources.
 In contrast to CH$_{3}$CN and SO$_{2}$, the water emission is highly compact and coincident with the continuum peaks, confined to scales of $\sim$100 au.
 In all cases, the emission exhibits clear velocity gradients, with blue- and redshifted components arranged symmetrically about the continuum peak.